Bunjin/EIPs/EIPS/eip-personas.md

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->
 EIP 1775 introduced the concept of personas: cryptographic keys (or accounts) that can be used as identities used to interact with an application (and generate its application key based on its origin) and aimed at being separated (non correlatable) from one to another.
 Here we further define the concept of personas and propose a standard to derive them.
+These new type of accounts, both the persona accounts and the application keys derived from them, are thought to be used alongside the legacy BIP44 protocol accounts.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->